Tiledesk/TiledeskJavaJWTSign/README.md

-# TiledeskJavaJWTSign
+# Tiledesk Java JWT Generator for Custom Authentication

+This project uses [JJWT library](https://github.com/jwtk/jjwt) to sign a *JSON Web Token* (JWT) to use in Java projects for [Tiledesk Custom Authentication](https://developer.tiledesk.com/apis/authentication).

-A demo project on how to create and sign a JWT with Java for strong authentication of your organization users
+This example project demonstrate how to create and sign a JWT with Java language for strong authentication of your organization's users on Tiledesk.

 Import this project as a **Maven project**.

-This project uses [JJWT library](https://github.com/jwtk/jjwt) to sign a *JSON Web Token* (JWT) to use in Java projects for [Tiledesk Custom Authentication](https://developer.tiledesk.com/apis/authentication).

 You can find the simple logic in class is TiledeskJWT.java